CETME C2: History and development

-The CB-64 was originally chambered for the Spanish National 9x23mm Largo round but was then also chambered in the 9x19mm Parabellum cartridge for export versions as the Largo cartridge was relatively unused by many nations at that time.
+The CB-64 was originally chambered for the Spanish National 9x23mm Largo round but was then also chambered in the 9×19mm Parabellum cartridge for export versions as the Largo cartridge was relatively unused by many nations at that time.
 When the CB-64 was finally being developed for Spain's arsenal, it was given the name CETME C2 because of CETME's coding system for its firearms.
 The CETME C2 was produced in limited numbers as Spain had already ordered sub-machine guns from Star.
-The CETME C2 stopped production in the 1970s being replaced by the Star Z-84 &, more dominantly, the generation three German Heckler & Koch MP5.
-There are still a small number of CETME C2s being used in second line service.
+The CETME C2 stopped production in the 1970s being replaced by the Star Z-84 and, mainly, the generation three German Heckler & Koch MP5.
+There are still a small number of CETME C2s still being used by the Spanish armed forces in second-line service.